Red0tt/How-To-Make-Anything-/WEEK-5-8_DEEPSICK/README.md

 # IMAGINE A NEW WAY
 Later, the professor asked us to assume that this process is carried out in a Fablab, focusing on low-tech, small-scale modifications.
-Initially, we planned to replace PET with gel-like materials and use a manual pump instead of a high-pressure blower.
+At the beginning, we considered alternative solutions for every step of the blow molding process, such as using gel instead of PET, or a hairdryer instead of high-pressure air.
+The picture shows our detailed divergent thinking.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/cdc0db20-512f-483d-8787-c3d2e8494479" width="50%">